Textwrap (Textwrap v0.4.0)

 • :subsequent_indent — will be added as a prefix to each line other than the first line of the result.

 • :wrap_algorithm — by default, or when set to :optimal_fit, wrap/2 will do its best to balance the gaps left at the ends of lines.
 When set to :first_fit, a simpler greedy algorithm is used instead.
-See the docs in the textwrap crate for more details.
+You can also pass {:optimal_fit, penalties} where penalties is a map containing custom penalty values to override the defaults (which are suitable for monospace fonts).
+This allows you to tune the algorithm for proportional fonts.
+See the Penalties documentation for details on the available penalty fields.
+For more on the algorithms, see the textwrap crate docs.

 Examples